 In the United States, Ash Wednesday and Good Friday are days of fast and abstinence.
 All other Fridays of Lent are days of abstinence only.

-ABSTINENCE: All persons who are 14 (beginning on the day after the 14th birthday) or older are bound by the law of abstinence.
-Eating meat and foods prepared with meat or meat by-products is not allowed.
+Law: All persons who are 14 or older are bound by the law of abstinence.

-FAST: All adults between the ages of 18 (the day after the 18th birthday) and 58 (the day of the 59th birthday) are bound by the law of fast.
+Law: All adults between the ages of 18 and 58 are bound by the law of fast.

 Explanation: Adult are bound by the law of fast when their age falls between the day after their 18th birthday and the day of their 59th birthday.